Women in Cyprus: History of Cypriot women

 Even at the beginning of the 1990s, Cypriot women were still burdened with the expectation of safeguarding the honor of the family.
 According to tradition, a woman's duty was to protect herself against all criticism of sexual immodesty.

 A study carried out in a farming community in the mid-1970s found that women were still expected to avoid any social contact with men that could be construed to have a sexual context.
 An expressed desire for male company was seen to reflect poorly on a woman's honor, and virginity was seen by many villagers, both men and women, to be a precondition for marriage.
 The honor of a family, that is, the sense of dignity of its male members, depended on the sexual modesty and virtue of its women.
 These traditional attitudes have waned somewhat in recent decades, especially in urban areas, but were still prevalent in the early 1990s.
 Another indication of the conservative nature of Greek Cypriot society at the beginning of the 1990s was that the feminist movement in Cyprus was often the object of ridicule from both sexes.
 Nevertheless, women's increasing economic independence was a force for liberation in all sections of the population.

-Women in Cyprus roles have changes and altered over the years.
+Women's roles in Cyprus have changed over the years.
 In the past, Cyprus women's main expectations were to get married and have children.
 Their schooling was little to none and many women did not work outside their homes.
 If you ask a woman in Cyprus if her social role is different from that of men, many of them will disagree.
 Today, many Cyprus women have jobs outside of their homes and receive a higher education.
 Even so, women still continue to keep up with the domestic work that their home life requires of them.
-Something that hasn't changed in Cyprus is the idea that women should be seen not heard or listen rather than speak.
+Something that hasn't changed in Cyprus is the idea that women should be seen and not heard, or should listen rather than speak.
 Due to gender socialization, women in Cyprus are known to keep their goals and successes to themselves.